- Boards & Commissions

 The 911 Service Board is established in joint agreement, entered into by the political subdivisions located within the 911 service area of Story County.
 Voting membership shall consist of one member of each eligible subdivision having a Public Safety Agency serving Story County.
 The purpose of the Service Board is to serve the people within the Story County 911 service area by providing 911 emergency communications service and to function as the official body through which the Service Board provides services to its member entities.
 The Service Board is governed by official bylaws as required by Iowa Code.

-Chair: Paul H. Fitzgerald, Sheriff Vice Chair: Charles Cychosz, Ames Police Chief
+Chair: Paul H. Fitzgerald, Sheriff Vice Chair: Ricardo Martinez, Public Safety Director, City of Nevada

 The 911 Service Board meets quarterly on the second Wednesday of February, May, August, and November at 6:30pm at the Story County Sheriff's Office.
-The Service Board welcomes all Story County citizens to attend and participate in its meetings.
+The Service Board welcomes its members and the public to attend and participate in meetings.

 Agendas & Minutes